-The persistence of plumes (i.e., the time during which plumes were observed after each rainstorm) was varied among the four regions.
-Introducing k (Equation 1), we focused on the concept that estimating the correlation between precipitation and plume area, we should take into account not only the stormwater precipitated during the last rainstorm, but the antecedent precipitation as well.
-To do so, we transformed the precipitation over the watersheds of each of four study regions using Equation 1 for k within the range of 0.05 to 0.95.
-We estimated the correlation coefficients between the transformed precipitation and the plume areas bounded by different nLw555 within the range of 0.5 to 2.0 mW cm-2 μm-1 sr-1.
-In all four regions, the correlation diagram showed one evident maximum; plume boundary nLw555 and accumulated stormwater coefficients of persistence were used to estimate the plume/rain relationship (Figure 3; Table 2).
-In the VE, SP, and SD, the nLw555 resulting in a maximum correlation was 1.2 to 1.3 mW cm-2 μm-1 sr-1; in the SM region, it was much lower (0.8 mW cm-2 μ m-1 sr-1).
-So, we considered the nLw555 indicating plume boundaries to be 0.8 mW cm-2 μm-1 sr-1 in the SM region and 1.2 to 1.3 mW cm-2 μ m-1 sr-1 in three other regions.
-In the VE, SM, and SP regions, k ranged between
+The persistence of plumes, i.e., the time during which plumes were observed after each rainstorm, was different in different regions.
+Introducing the "coefficient of plume persistence" (Eq.
+(1)), we focused on the concept that estimating the correlation between precipitation and plume area, we should take into account not only the stormwater precipitated during the last rainstorm, but the antecedent precipitation as well.
+To do so, we transformed the precipitation over the watersheds of each of four study regions using Eq.
+(1) varying the coefficients of persistence (k) within the range of 0.05-0.95.
+We estimated the correlation coefficients between the transformed precipitation and the plume areas bounded by different nLw555 within the range 0.5-2.0 mW $cm^{-2} \mu m^{-1} sr^{-1}$ .
+In all four regions the correlation diagram had one evident maximum (Fig. 3; Table 2).
+In Ventura, San Pedro, and Orange County/San Diego regions, the nLw555 resulting in a maximum correlation was 1.2-1.3 mW cm-2 $\mu m^{-1} \text{ sr}^{-1}$ ; in Santa Monica Bay it was much lower (0.8 mW cm-2 μm-1 sr-1).
+So, we consider the nLw555 indicating plume boundaries to be 0.8 mW cm-2 $\mu$ m-1 sr-1 in Santa Monica Bay and 1.2-1.3 mW cm-2 $\mu$ m-1 sr-1 in three other regions.
+The coefficients of persistence (k) were 0.89-0.90 in Ventura, Santa Monica, and San Pedro regions; over the San Pedro Shelf k was much lower (0.75).